 Home / PFAS Matrices

 PFAS accumulate in plant and animal tissues just as they do in humans.
-When people consume products with high levels of PFAS, it can elevate PFAS in their system.
-Milk and fish are two products of increasing concern for states and Tribal lands.
+When people consume foods containing PFAS, it can elevate PFAS levels in their bloodstream.
+PFAS has been found in agricultural products such as milk and eggs as well as wild caught fish and deer.
 While the EPA continues to research the problem, Pace® is already working with clients to assess PFAS contamination in plant and animal tissues at a local level.

 Many municipalities get their drinking water from underground aquifers or from surface waters, such as rivers, lakes, and reservoirs.
-When these waters become contaminated with PFAS through run off or direct wastewater discharge, PFAS can contaminate public and private drinking water systems.
+When these waters become contaminated with PFAS through stormwater runoff or direct wastewater discharge, PFAS can contaminate public and private drinking water systems.
 Pace® offers several testing services that can analyze PFAS in non-potable waters to support remediation and control efforts by local municipalities and industry.

 Traditional wastewater treatment does not remove PFAS, and it can convert PFAS precursors into terminal PFAS.
-The EPA has announced plans to introduce new rulings to research and control PFAS through the Effluent Limitations Guidelines (ELG) program and National Pollution Discharge Elimination Systems (NPDES) permitting.
+The EPA has announced plans to introduce new rulings to research and control PFAS through the Effluent Limitations Guidelines (ELG) program and National Pollutant Discharge Elimination Systems (NPDES) permitting.
+Per the agency’s latest guidance, the use of Draft Method 1633 is strongly encouraged with Draft Method 1621 recommended as a supplemental method for analyzing Total Organic Fluorine (TOF).
+TOP Assay may also be used to analyze for PFAS precursors.

 According to the EPA, roughly 60% of wastewater sludge is land-applied to agriculture.
-Since traditional wastewater treatment doesn’t remove PFAS, these biosolids can introduce PFAS into the ecosystem.
+Since traditional wastewater treatment processes do not remove PFAS, these biosolids can introduce PFAS into the ecosystem.
 Some states have begun to restrict the practice of using biosolids as fertilizer, while the EPA expects to complete its risk assessment in late 2024.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.